kumahq/kuma-gui/packages/kuma-gui/src/app/application/components/route-view/README.md

 4. Boolean route params are transformed correctly for the URL.
 In the above example the resulting query parameter will be the existence of `?checked` not `?checked=true` and `?checked=false`
-5. Route params can be used as a state for input elements.
-In order to retrieve and update the route properties we can use events.
-For example `<KCheckBox :model-value="route.params.checked" @change="(value) => route.update({ checked: value })" />` will automatically sync the checkbox state to the `?checked` query parameter.
-This aims to make it easier to maintain state in the browser URL and harder not to.
-Note that this does not work when using the two-way binding attribute `v-model`.

 ## Setting the `<title>` of the page